Pierre666/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 #### High-Level Instructions
 Use the AWS Lambda console to create a new Lambda function called **ListUnicornRides** that will process the API requests.
 Use the provided [listUnicornRides.js](./listUnicornRides.js?raw=1) example implementation for your function code.
 Just copy and paste from that file into the AWS Lambda console's editor.

-Make sure to configure your function to use the `WildRydesLambda` IAM role you created in module 2 of this workshop.
+Make sure to configure your function to use the `WildRydesLambda` IAM role you created in [module 3](../3_ServerlessBackend) of this workshop.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>